AC01010/BirdSO/eventsupsc.md

 <br>
 <img align="left" width="160" height="160" style="margin: 10px 10px 10px 10px" src="/BirdSO/ESPics/AnnaLiu.jpg">
-<h4>Harry Yang - Volunteer Grader - Bird ID: Scissor-tailed Flycatcher</h4>
+<h4>Anna Liu - Volunteer Grader - Bird ID: Scissor-tailed Flycatcher</h4>
 Hihihihihi!
 I'm Anna, a sophomore from Rancho Bernardo High School and this is my fifth year in Science Olympiad.
 My favorite event is Codebusters, but I really love Rocks and Minerals too.
 I've also enjoyed Chemistry Lab and Write It Do It.
 In my free time, I play piano and laugh at how I'm still trash at cryptograms.

 <br>